vsueiro/cim102/2022/Fall/README.md

 ### Week 15 (Nov 28)
 - Monday class
-- Wednesday class
+- Wednesday class (workday — attendance not mandatory)

 ### Week 16 (Dec 5)
-- Monday class
+- Monday class (workday — attendance not mandatory)
-- Wednesday class
+- Wednesday class (presentation day!)

 ### Final Exam (Dec 15)

-To be defined.
-Original plan is to have a Project 3 presentation day on Dec 15.
-But let’s discuss this.
+As discussed during class, the final presentation of Project’s 3 case study will be on December 7.

+However, students who prefer to submit a video recording of their case study, can do so by December 15.

+The deadline for the two remaining quizzes will also be on December 15.

 ## Assignments